ZEWT - ZERO EMISSION WATERBORNE TRANSPORT

 Zero Emission Waterborne Transport (ZEWT) is a European Commission Partnership under the Horizon Europe grant funding scheme, designed to hasten and procure the introduction of clean ships, operating on renewable energy supplies, as per the IMO's MARPOL agenda to clean up our oceans.

 Under the ZEWT scheme, the EU is exploring many alternatives to diesel bunkering, such as hydrogen and ammonia for use in Internal Combustion Engines (despite the inefficiencies) and as a hydrogen energy carrier for fuel cells to convert to electricity.
-The reason for this dogged approach is to try and extend the use of the dirty ships operating at present, rather than implement a scrappage scheme as proposed in 2019 by the Cleaner Ocean Foundation, with the IMO revealing that "they ask the questions," and apparently, do not (normally) entertain solutions by anyone they choose not to recognize.
-Apparently, they are not answerable to the electorate, or lobbyists.
-Ring any bells?
+The reason for this dogged approach, we suppose, is to try and extend the use of the dirty ships operating at present, rather than implement a scrappage scheme as proposed in 2019 by the Cleaner Ocean Foundation, with the IMO revealing that they do not (normally) entertain solutions by anyone they choose not to recognize.
+And there we were thinking that Articles 9 and 10 were sacrosanct.
+Presumably, some organizations are not answerable to the thinking electorate as well as they might.
+But it might pay to keep an open mind.

-We can appreciate that stakeholders are calling the shots to some extent, to extend the use of rust-buckets that should have been retired years ago, but we are in a global climate crisis, with humanity being burned at the stake, and can ill afford to waste carbon dollars, exploring dead ends.
-That said, no zero carbon stone should be left unturned, so long as we don't delay any longer.
+We can appreciate that stakeholders may be calling the shots to some extent, perhaps to extend the use of rust-buckets that should have been retired years ago, but we are in a global climate crisis, with humanity being burned at the stake, and can ill afford conjecture.
+Granted, ships worth converting to clean fuels, should be converted, and scrubbers fitted to others where that is practical, for as long as the IMO's targets are being met.
+No reasonable zero carbon stone should be left unturned, all the while avoiding procrastination in obstinacy.

-The one notable absence from the EU's agenda is solar power.
-Why?
-Too (Dutch Boy) obvious we suppose.
+The one notable absence from the EU's waterborne agenda is solar power.
+Too (Dutch Boy) presumably.
 Thankfully, fuel cells are getting good billing, but why ignore a simple solution?
-Wind power as another recognized form of assistance is commonplace and practical as a conversion for some existing vessels with computer controlled wing-sails.
+Wind power as another recognized form of assistance is commonplace and practical as a conversion for some existing vessels with computer controlled wing-sails, gaining 5-10 fuel savings.

 The only real difference between fuel cells for cars and trucks, and fuel cells for boats and ships, is size - hence scale.
 FC's for trucks might equate to that for boats, being a similar size.
 But cargo, cruise and ferry operations will require considerable up-scaling of the machinery to drive a vessel.
 Likewise, the energy storage capacity.
 Then of course there is the logistics problem, of getting green hydrogen to ports and harbours, from the onshore solar farms, and offshore wind farms.
-At the moment there is no hydrogen bunkering at ports.
-The lack of infrastructure and preparedness is appalling in our view.
-But then our view does not count - and that means your view does not count, despite paying their salaries via taxes.
+At the moment there is almost no hydrogen bunkering at ports, save for facilities being arranged by hydrogen vessel owners, to service their needs.
+The lack of infrastructure and preparedness demonstrates a marked lack of forward planning in our view.
+But then we are told that our opinion does not count - and that means your view is worth nothing, despite your tax dollars footing the bill.
 Even where it is your houses burning, and your cellars being flooded.
+Imagine how the affected islanders feel as anthropogenic sea level rise makes them homeless.

 THE CLIMATE CLOCK IS TICKING FASTER THAN EXPECTED - In the race to cool the planet, the solar and wind powered 'Elizabeth Swann' will feature solar collectors and wind energy harvesting apparatus in an advanced configuration.
 The hull design of this vessel is ideal for bulk storage of hydrogen as an energy bank for long distance cruising.
 The system may be scaled up for ferries, as the logical, next, evolutionary step.
 This vessel is nearing the construction phase, now with a confirmed shipbuilder who will work in 5083 alloy and other materials as appropriate.
 Other suppliers are needed to complete the clean-tech line up, such as batteries, fuel cells and solar panels.
 Once partnered on these areas, we might proceed.